HimanshuMishra123/Jenkins-Zero-To-Herocopied/java-maven-sonar-argocd-helm-k8s/README.md

      ```

 2. **Kubernetes Deployment**:
-   - Use tools like ArgoCD and Argo Image Updater to automate deployments to a Kubernetes cluster.
+   - Use tools like ArgoCD and Argo Image Updater to automate deployments to your already setup Kubernetes cluster.
    - **Argo Image Updater**: Monitors the Docker registry for new images and updates the image in another Git repository dedicated having manifests(deployment.yml etc).
+   - **ArgoCD**:
+   - use https://operatorhub.io/operator/argocd-operator to deploy argocd on your kubernetes which will be deployed in operators namespace.
+For controllers prefer operator way to install as future is this.
-   - **ArgoCD**: Deploys the updated manifests from the Git repository to the Kubernetes cluster.
+   - Argo cd will watch for updates on manifest repo and Deploys the updated manifests from the Git repository to the Kubernetes cluster.

 Example ArgoCD Configuration:
 ```yaml